-Achieving a high diversion rate of materials from landfill by "reducing, reusing, and recycling" is a cornerstone of the DLCC's g1 (greenfirst)® program.
-Ongoing improvements to the recycling plan and the increasing capabilities of local recycling entities have increased diversion rates by almost 80% since the program's inception, diverting over 1700 tons of recyclable waste from landfills.
+Achieving a high diversion rate of materials from landfill by "reducing, reusing, and recycling" is a cornerstone of the DLCC's sustainability efforts.
+Ongoing improvements to the recycling plan and the increasing capabilities of local recycling entities have increased diversion rates since the program's inception and diverted 2,000 tons of recyclable waste from landfills.
 Additionally, careful planning and source reduction measures have been put in place in order to eliminate rejections of shipments due to contamination ratios, and to reach the highest diversion rates possible.